Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 \subsection{Rule Schemata}

 For convenience, we will represent sets of bridge rules using rule schemata.
-A rule schema is just shorthand for all its instances.
-Intuitively, it is a parametrized bridge rule and each instance is a bridge rule.
-It will be convenient to use not only parameters, but also conditions - called instantiation directives - to additionally constrain the set of instances.
+Intuitively, a rule schema is a parametrized bridge rule and each instance is a bridge rule.
+It will be convenient to use not only parameters, but also conditions to additionally constrain the set of instances.
 We will use them, \egc for allowing arithmetic operations and comparison relations in bridge rules.